CloudVPS/heat-templates/readme.md

 Under "Orchestration" you will find "Stacks" where you can launch new stacks by referring to files or the gitlab raw url's.

 **Default_networking.yml**:
 Create a basic internal network, router and a allow-all securitygroup.

 Use as: ```openstack stack create -t Default_networking.yml <STACK_NAME>```

 ---
 **webservers.yml**:
- Add servers to existing network and install apache2
+Add servers to existing internal network and install apache2 via userdata.
+Requires the presence of an internal network, by default named net-private like in "Default_networking.yml".

 Use as: ```openstack stack create -t webservers.yml --parameter key_name=<KEY_NAME> <STACK_NAME>